johnnyflores/real-time-control-panel-app/README.md

 - advancing time
 - computing the next temperature from load and mode
 - appending chart history
-- generating alerts when thresholds are exceeded
+- generating alerts when the system crosses into warning or critical status

 ## Getting Started